 The first thing I really like about Disqus is that it brings community from other services back into my website.
-Disqus looks at Twitter, Friendfeed, and other services and pulls in “reactions,” which are posts that contain links to a given journal entry.
+Disqus looks at Twitter, Friendfeed, and other services and pulls in "reactions," which are posts that contain links to a given journal entry.
 It will even resolve shortened URLs.
 Last week, I posted about a fun transaction between me and some of Tony's friends in Thailand.
 Tony commented on the journal entry in his Twitter feed, which was picked up by Disqus as a reaction:

-This sort of feature is exactly the reason I moved over to Disqus from WordPress’ standard commenting engine.
+This sort of feature is exactly the reason I moved over to Disqus from Wordpress' standard commenting engine.
 There is one issue, however.
-Because I use Alex King’s Twitter Tools, each journal entry is also posted as a tweet to my personal Twitter account.
-Disqus picks all of these entries up as reactions, which is something I’d rather it not do.
-This would be a difficult thing to try to filter out, so I’m not expecting it to be added as a feature anytime soon.
+Because I use Alex King's Twitter Tools, each journal entry is also posted as a tweet to my personal Twitter account.
+Disqus picks all of these entries up as reactions, which is something I'd rather it not do.
+This would be a difficult thing to try to filter out, so I'm not expecting it to be added as a feature anytime soon.

 Another feature that shouldn't be overlooked is that people can simply reply to a comment notification email to reply to a comment.

 I met with Michael Topolovac today, who recently embarked upon a new project that requires a lot of research into social media and networking.
 During the meeting, Mike pointed me to Disqus, a commenting system that can easily be plugged into a variety of websites.
 Upon doing some more research, I decided that I wanted to use Disqus or a similar commenting system here on echeng.com.
 I read up on both Disqus and Intense Debate and chose Disqus (for no real reason).

 Installation was pretty simple, but the first export of Wordpress comments to Disqus (which is called "import" in all of the documentation) failed (generic error -- "try again!" they said).
 The second export seemed to work, but I noticed that I lost the 1 comment still in moderation on the Wordpress side.
 Too bad.